Maple Roasted Brussels Sprouts and Sweet Potatoes

-Trying to come up with a different vegetable side dish for Thanksgiving that’s easy, fast and delicious?
-I’ve got you covered!
+Are you trying to come up with a different vegetable side dish for Thanksgiving that’s easy, fast, and delicious?
+This Roasted Brussels Sprouts with Sweet Potatoes is the answer.

 Health Benefits of Roasted Brussels Sprouts

-There are obvious health benefits to raosting vegetables at high temperatures!
+There are obvious health benefits to roasting vegetables at high temperatures.
 They maintain more of their texture, therefore fiber, and will maintain many of their nutrients.

 This will be the only vegetable dish you will need because it has all of the wonderful flavors of this truly American holiday in one easy dish!